How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 What is ecco?

-Ecco is an adverb that most commonly means “here” and “there” such as in here it is or “there you are”.
+Ecco is an adverb that usually means “here” and “there”, as in “here it is” or “there you are”.
 Let’s hear how it is pronounced.

 Ecco